 Grant didn’t waste much time.
 On May 3, 1871, he issued a proclamation warning that terroristic acts of violence would not be tolerated by his administration.
 Grant tried to appeal to the people of the South.
 “I do particularly exhort the people of those parts of the country to suppress all such combinations [lawlessness] by their own voluntary efforts,” Grant remarked, “and to maintain the rights of all citizens of the United States and to secure to all such citizens the equal protection of the laws.”
 Continuing, the President warned that “I will not hesitate to exhaust the powers thus vested in the Executive, whenever and wherever it shall become necessary to do so for the purpose of securing to all citizens of the United States the peaceful enjoyment of the rights guaranteed to them by the Constitution and laws.”

 Due to limited federal resources, Grant decided to make an example of several counties in the piedmont region of South Carolina, where some of the worst violence and lawlessness was taking place.
 After the Klan in that area failed to heed Grant’s warning, he utilized the Third Force Act.
 President Grant suspended habeas corpus (the right of a detained person to request help from a court to determine if their imprisonment is lawful) and declared martial law in nine mostly upstate South Carolina counties.
 Detachments of the 7th U.S. Cavalry were stationed in the area and worked to gather information and intelligence on local Klan activities.
 The military and US.
 Marshals then rounded up suspected Klan members for trial.
-The military then worked with the Justice Department and Grant’s Attorney General, Amos Akerman, to prosecute KKK members suspected of engaging in terroristic violence.
+The military then worked with the Department of Justice and Grant’s Attorney General, Amos Akerman, to prosecute KKK members suspected of engaging in terroristic violence.
 The Department of Justice had recently been established under the Attorney General's authority after President Grant asked Congress to pass a law establishing the office, which was done on June 22, 1870.
 The Justice Department aimed to protect the rights of newly-freed African Americans and serve as the federal government's enforcement mechanism for the various laws described above.

 These efforts had mixed success.
 During the period of martial law, many Klan members went into hiding or fled.
 Federal resources were thin and Grant’s political adversaries—both North and South—railed against the alleged overreach of federal power as a violation of federalism.
 Issues of state and federal jurisdiction were often argued more vigorously than the seriousness of the crime itself.
 Akerman resigned as Attorney General in the end of 1871, ending the federal government’s most vigorous period of enforcement.
 Many convicted KKK members were given light sentences.
 Later, the increasing takeover by the Democrats of state and local governments made the Klan less relevant because White supremacists gained control of the laws in the South.
 But Grant’s decisive action temporarily reestablished law and order in the South allowing African Americans and those who supported them some relief from the horrific violence surrounding their communities.